gemwise-invests/Meta-Skill/README.md

-# Skill Test for Meta
+# Skill Test for MetaGame

 ## Try to gauge the competency of the player